A complete surfer uses all trumps to perform better, from good to great. Backside surfing is always relevant, even if you don't enjoy it.

 If you have problems with your backhand surfing, know that there are simple exercises you can do to get it right.

-For example, while paddling for a wave - no matter you're a natural footer or a goofy-footer - try to position your surfboard almost parallel to the wave.
+For example, while paddling for a wave - whether you're a natural footer or a goofy-footer - try to position your surfboard almost parallel to the wave.

 It's usually easier to avoid a sharp bottom-turn and go straight to the surf line.
 Try to apply more weight in your ankle, as you drive down the wave wall to the end of the ride.